boschglobal/dse.ncodec/README.md

 [^fmi2]: Via FMI 2 String Variables using ASCII85 encoding ([ascii85.c][stream_ascii85]).

 [^poc]: Sets the initial POC State, e.g. 5 = NormalActive (see `NCodecPduFlexrayPocState` in [interface/pdu.h][pdu_h] for all POC states).
 Otherwise POC State is set by the FlexRay model according to its mode-of-operation.

+[^pop]: A value of 0 may only configured for a Point of Presence (PoP) node (i.e. a Gateway model connecting a NCodec network to an external Virtual Bus).

 [^swc_id]: Message filtering on `swc_id` (i.e. filter if Tx Node = Rx Node) is only enabled when this parameter is set.